 How Does Morningstar Work?

 Morningstar is a leading provider of independent investment research.
-Their primary function is to compile and analyze financial data to provide investors with detailed reports and ratings on stocks, mutual funds, bonds, and exchange traded funds (ETFs).
+The company focuses on analyzing financial data to provide investors with detailed reports and ratings on stocks, mutual funds, bonds, and exchange traded funds (ETFs).

 Their research into investment picks is based on a deep understanding of the fundamentals of each investment.
 They examine factors like a company’s financial health, its management’s strength and strategy, and its competitive advantage, which Morningstar refers to as an “economic moat.”